Glossary: Customer financing

 • Subscriptions and Memberships: Customers commit to regular payments for continued access to products or services.

-Each customer financing type serves specific business sectors, such as retail, electronics, automotive, or healthcare, tailored to meet distinct market demands and customer preferences.
+Each customer financing type can serve specific business sectors, such as retail, electronics, automotive, or healthcare, tailored to meet distinct market demands and customer preferences.

 Third-party financing options